tiroger/Prediciting_NFL_Stats_ML/README.md

-# Using Machine Learning to Predict NFL Stat Leaders: Top passers, rushers and receivers
+# Using Machine Learning to Predict NFL Plays
 ![][image-1]

-##### Which receiver will lead the league in catches in a given season?
-What about the running back who will have the most rushing yards?
-Or which quarterback will have the most touchdown passes?

 Can past performance be predictor of future performance?
 We decided to take a machine learning approach to answer that question.